simonhasan/asap-microbit-rover-lessons/_sources/teacher-notes/teacher-notes-03.md

 ![wheels-01](assets/wheels-01.png)

 Students can 3D print wheels, such as the gray wheel, with an o-ring.
-The dimensions of the axel are given on some datasheets.
+The dimensions of the drive shaft are given on some datasheets.

 :::{warning}
 As mentioned above, there are a variety of wheels for TT motors.
 But there are a variety of wheels for other motors as well.
 Make sure the wheel is intended for a TT motor.
-Forcing other wheels not intended for a TT motor can damage the axle and the wheel.
-Make sure the wheel has the proper opening for the axle.
+Forcing other wheels not intended for a TT motor can damage the drive shaft and the wheel.
+Make sure the wheel has the proper opening for the drive shaft.
 :::

 ![wheels-02](assets/wheels-02.png)

 ## Sourcing Materials